Using a CPAP Machine With Oxygen

 While doctors usually prescribe supplemental oxygen and CPAP therapy independently, people with certain health conditions may benefit from receiving both treatments at once.
 Doctors may also prescribe both CPAP therapy and supplemental oxygen to people who have certain coexisting conditions.

 • Sleep apnea: Supplemental oxygen combined with PAP therapy is used to treat some people with central sleep apnea (CSA), a condition that involves the brain failing to signal the muscles that control breathing.
-Oxygen therapy can also alleviate symptoms of OSA in people who cannot use a CPAP machine, though it is less effective than CPAP when used by itself.
+Oxygen therapy can also alleviate symptoms of OSA in people who cannot use a CPAP machine, though it's less effective than CPAP when used by itself.

 • Heart failure: Oxygen therapy is prescribed for some people with acute heart failure who have low oxygen saturation.
 OSA is common in people with heart failure, as is CSA that occurs with an abnormal breathing pattern called Cheyne-Stokes respirations.
 CPAP therapy is sometimes prescribed for people with heart failure and OSA.
 For people with heart failure who experience Cheyne-Stokes respirations, PAP therapy may be combined with supplemental oxygen.